-The DHCFP policy requires all contracted providers and employees of service provider agencies have completed background checks prior to providing services to waiver recipients.
+The DHCFP policy requires all contracted providers and employees of service provider agencies have completed background checks within seven (7) days of hire to providing services to waiver recipients.
 The DHCFP's fiscal agent will not enroll any person or entity convicted of a felony or misdemeanor under Federal or State Law for any offense which the State agency determines is inconsistent with the best interest of recipients.
 Such determinations are solely the responsibility of the Division.
 The fiscal agent may deny a provider contract to any applicant or may suspend or revoke all associated provider contracts of any provider to participate in the Medicaid program if the applicant or contractor has been convicted of any of the listed offenses.